SylviaOne/Repo-hub/README.md

-## I'm glad I know sign language, it's pretty handy.
+## I broke my finger at work today, on the other hand I'm completely fine.